drbergman/PhysiPKPD/README.md

 ### PK and PD substrates
 You can specify which substrates you want to include PK dynamics.
 You can do the same for PD dynamics.
-These lists need not have *any* relationships.
+These lists can be set independently of one another so that every PhysiCell substrate can have PK, PD, both, or neither.
 The parameters in the following table are those PhysiPKPD will use to define which substrates follow PK and PD dynamics.
 Add them to `user_parameters`.
 Omitting `PKPD_pk_substrate_names` will result in no PK dynamics and similarly for the PD dynamics.